AMGMounir/Resyncbot/README.md

 ### 9. Test Your Bot

 Once both services are running, go to your Discord server and try using ResyncBot commands!
 If everything is set up correctly, the bot should respond to commands.
+Keep in mind it may take a while for the commands to load, if you want to load them instantly, just reinvite the bot to your discord server via the OAuth link in the discord developer portal.

 ## Project Structure